raphaelm/cockatiel/docs/contributing.rst

 Contribution guide
 ==================

-You are interesting in contributing to cockatiel?
+You are interesting in contributing to Cockatiel?
 That is awesome!
 If you run into any problems with the steps below, please do not hesitate to ask!